Reference Guide#

 Input Parameters#

-Below is the input parameters information for calling stored procedure VERIFY_MULTIPLE_ADDRESSES
+Below is the input parameters information for calling stored procedure VERIFY_MULTIPLE_ADDRESSES.

 Parameter |